yogesh-chaudhari-77/TripChargingProblem-LittlePay/README.txt

 Assumptions

 Assuming that in tripsData.txt (taps.csv in your case) there will be at max only 2 records with same customer ID.
-(I request you to please supply records with different customer IDs.
-It requires a simple modification to handle multiple taps records with same ID, but I realized this mistake at the end and so I could not modify the code because I was running out of time.)

 Sample taps
 ID, DateTimeUTC, TapType, StopId, CompanyId, BusID, PAN